 SD PricePoint shows average inpatient charges and typical (median) prices for 2016 at South Dakota hospitals.
 Can see one hospital at a time, or compare to hospitals within the same city for one type of hospitalization.
 Can select additional cities to add comparisons.
 Link has been added to cross-reference quality scores, however it was not operating correctly in Feb.
 2018.
 Site by SDAHO, the state’s hospital association

 This file is for administrators who want to examine UT hospital market share by DRG (62 DRGs) or APR-DRG or MDC, or Average Prices and Length of Stay, or case mix trends from 2014.
 Discharge status (e.g. to home care, or expired, etc.) also provided.
 Average statewide charges start on page 18; hospital-specific information starts on page 24.
 Sample average 2014 prices: Major joint replacement $41,224 ($46,600 in today’s dollars with medical inflation); uncomplicated delivery $7622, normal newborn $2829, and Psychoses $19,073 (9.7 day average length of stay).
 Title: 2014 Utah Inpatient Hospital Utilization and Charges Profile – Hospital Detail is 450 pages long; released by UT Health Data Committee, UT Dept. of Health, 2016.
 No updates available for 2019.

 Median hospital cost for Utah maternity care in 2011 to 2013 was about $11,000 to $12,000 (vaginal, depending on having an epidural); about $15,000 for Cesarean delivery.
 Compare 2014 prices by hospital name for maternity care (covers mother and baby) for 2014.
 Shows median (middle) price, and the min-max range of costs for hospital care.
 Maternity quality measures are also shown – click on the hospital name to see the full, detailed report.
 Utah HealthScape website is published by Health Insight, a QIO Quality Improvement Organization.

-State of Vermont (Act 53 Hospital reports) lists volume of inpatient hospital admissions for each VT hospital, along with the average price (charge) for the top 50 types of admission (by MS-DRG).
-See Financial and Pricing Information – Counts.
-2017 report cards show counts to calculate market share for year ending Sept.
-30, 2015
+State of Vermont (Act 53 Hospital reports) lists volume of inpatient hospital admissions for each VT hospital, along with the average price (charge) for the top 20 types of admission (by MS-DRG).
+Section on Pricing of Common Serivces – Counts.
+2019 report cards show counts to calculate market share for year ending Sept.
+30, 2017

 Find average price ALLOWED in 2015 for 30 common healthcare services, including hospitalizations (maternity), outpatient xray/imaging, CT and MRI tests; colonoscopy, mammogram; inpatient or ambulatory surgery (e.g. hernia, gall bladder, knee replacement, tonsillectomy, kidney stones); and ER or office visits.
 Shows costs but doesn’t identify if it’s facility cost only or INCLUDES the surgeon or other physician fees.
 Each service shows the average allowed amount that you or your insurance plan paid in 2015.
 More relevant than most pricing information, but confusing because of the doctor fee questions.
 From Virginia Health Information (VHI), updated Dec.
 2016